mailcow/mailcow-dockerized-docs/docs/firststeps-dmarc_reporting.md

 ## DMARC Force actions
 This module also allows to enable force actions based on sender DMARC policy to reject or quarantine emails which has failed policy.
 This good from security point, but not allow whitelist broken senders.
-This up to your choice enable it or not.
+Better avoid using this option.

-To enable it, add to end of `data/conf/rspamd/local.d/dmarc.conf`:
+If you still want to enable it, add to end of `data/conf/rspamd/local.d/dmarc.conf`:
 ```
 actions {
     quarantine = "add_header";